This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 You can see it here

-How To Deploy Azure Functions Time Trigger From Visual Studio 2019
+How To Deploy Azure Functions Timer Trigger From Visual Studio 2019

 Follow the below steps to Publish Azure Functions Time Trigger From Visual Studio 2019.

-Click on the Azure Functions Consumption Plan, select the Create New option, and then click on the Create Profile button.
+2. Click on the Azure Functions Consumption Plan, select the Create New option, and click the Create Profile button.

 - Name: Provide the name for the Function App